NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideTTSASqFlow.md

 # TTS Riva Magpie Flow (ASqFlow) Programming Guide

 The focus of this guide is on using AI Inference Manager to integrate a TTS model into an application.
 The model is known as Riva Magpie Flow, but the plugin is named A-Squared Flow (ASqFlow), based upon the original name of the model as shipped in NVIGI 1.1.1.
-To avoid issues with applications upgrading from 1.1.1 to a bewer version, the plugin name was retained.
+To avoid issues with applications upgrading from 1.1.1 to a newer version, the plugin name was retained.

 > **IMPORTANT:**
 > **This feature is considered experimental in this release.
 It is subject to significant change in later releases, possibly requring app modifications.**

-> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](../docs/Samples.md).
+> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](Samples.md).
 The Basic command-line sample includes the option to pass the results of an LLM query to TTS, and then plays it back.

 > **IMPORTANT NOTE: The CUDA backend (nvigi.plugin.tts.asqflow-ggml.cuda.dll) strongly recommends an NVIDIA R580 driver or newer in order to avoid a potential memory leak if CiG (CUDA in Graphics) is used and the application deletes D3D12 command queues mid-application.**

+> **IMPORTANT NOTE: Newer releases of the ASqFlow NVIGI plugin are _NOT_ backwards compatible with older versions of the Riva Magpie Flow model.
+To avoid compatibility issues, please always use the Riva Magpie Flow model that ships with the SDK release that is being integrated.**

 A general overview of the components within the cpp ASqFlow implementation, including its capabilities, expected inputs, and outputs is shown in the diagram below: